acon96/home-llm/README.md

 7. Copy any models you want to use to the `addon_configs/local_text-generation-webui/models` folder.

 ### Performance of running the model on a Raspberry Pi
-The RPI4 4GB that I have was sitting right at 1.5 tokens/sec for prompt eval and 1.6 tokens/sec for token generation when running the `Q4_K_M`` quant.
+The RPI4 4GB that I have was sitting right at 1.5 tokens/sec for prompt eval and 1.6 tokens/sec for token generation when running the `Q4_K_M` quant.
 I was reliably getting responses in 30-40 seconds after the initial prompt processing which took almost 5 minutes.
+I highly recommend if you set up text-generation-webui on a separate machine that can take advantage of a GPU.